-SUMMARY Necrotic enteritis (NE) is a devastating enteric disease caused by Clostridium perfringens type A/G which impacts global poultry industry by compromising performance, health and welfare of the chickens.
-The causative main virulent factor responsible for NE pathogenesis has been shifted from a phospholipase C portion of Î±-toxin, to NE B-like (NetB) toxin, a plasmid-encoded pore-forming heptameric protein, in NE development.
-Therefore, ability to detect NetB toxin will enable early diagnosis of field NE.
-The fact that NetB protein can only be detected by western blot analysis using polyclonal anti-NetB antiserum prompted us to develop NetB-specific monoclonal antibody (mAb)-based capture enzyme-linked immunosorbent assay (ELISA).
-Twenty mAbs reacting with E. coli -expressed NetB protein were selected, isotyped, and conjugated with horseradish peroxidase for antibody pair test.
-Multiple mAb pairs were found to detect E. coli NetB protein and native NetB protein secreted by netB -positive C. perfringens isolates.
-The developed capture ELISA could be useful to identify in vitro production of native NetB protein secreted from netB -positive field C. perfringens isolates and to conduct a large field testing of commercial chickens undergoing NE infection.
-Here, we first report that native NetB toxin can be detected in C. perfringens NetB-specific monoclonal antibody-based capture ELISA.
+Necrotic enteritis (NE) is a devastating enteric disease caused by Clostridium perfringens type A/G, which affects global poultry industry by compromising the performance, health, and welfare of chickens.
+The causative main virulent factor responsible for NE pathogenesis has been shifted from a phospholipase C portion of an α-toxin, to an NE B-like (NetB) toxin, a plasmid-encoded pore-forming heptameric protein, in NE development.
+Therefore, the ability to detect NetB toxin will enable early diagnosis of field NE.
+Because the NetB protein can only be detected by western blot analysis with polyclonal anti-NetB antiserum, we developed a NetB-specific monoclonal antibody (mAb)–based capture enzyme-linked immunosorbent assay (ELISA).
+Twenty mAbs reacting with Escherichia coli–expressed NetB protein were selected, isotyped, and conjugated with horseradish peroxidase for antibody pair tests.
+Multiple mAb pairs were found to detect E. coli NetB protein and native NetB protein secreted by netB-positive C. perfringens isolates.
+The developed capture (sandwich) ELISA could be useful to identify in vitro production of native NetB protein secreted from netB-positive field C. perfringens isolates and to conduct a large field test of commercial chickens undergoing NE infection.
+Here, we first report that native NetB toxin can be detected in C. perfringens NetB-specific mAb-based capture ELISA.